imytk/ALIFE_Public_Expo/Zone 2 - The Line Between Living and Non-Living/placards/zone_2_placard.md

 # The Characteristics of Life: A Scientific View

 To help define and classify the wide variety of "life" forms we encounter, scientists often rely on a set of universally accepted characteristics (although this is sometimes challenged!).
-Most entities we definitively call "alive" exhibit all of these properties.
+Most of the entities we definitively call "alive" exhibit all of these properties.
 If something is missing even one property, that entity's "life status" becomes a topic of debate!

 Let's explore these characteristics with some examples: